ergosaint/ActiveDirectoryLab/README.md

     ![Screenshot 2024-11-19 190723](https://github.com/user-attachments/assets/c5a412ce-a270-452a-a7ac-62e14330bfd5)

-53. check "whoami" in cmd center and make sure its one of the created accounts and its within the DC domain
+53. Check "whoami" in cmd center and make sure its one of the created accounts and its within the DC domain

     ![Screenshot 2024-11-19 190951](https://github.com/user-attachments/assets/318612e8-8e1d-45c7-937d-05250044aedb)